Task-Adaptive Saliency Guidance for Exemplar-free Class Incremental Learning: Further Ablation Studies

-\paragraph{Ablation on student architecture and teacher pretraining.} We select PASS~\cite{zhu2021prototype} as our baseline method to apply ROSS to (as shown in Table~\ref{tab:para} and Table~\ref{tab:pretrain}).
+\paragraph{Ablation on method architecture and salient model pretraining.} We select PASS~\cite{zhu2021prototype} as our baseline method to apply TASS to (as shown in Table~\ref{tab:para} and Table~\ref{tab:pretrain}).
 Experiments in these two tables are conducted on ImageNet-Subset with 5 tasks.
 Since some methods use ImageNet pretrained weights for better saliency map estimation, we train CSNet~\cite{21PAMI-Sal100K} from scratch on the dataset (with and without pretraining) for salient object detection~\cite{yan2013hierarchical,li2014secrets,yang2013saliency}.
 This allows us to verify that no information leakage happens due to pretraining the saliency network on ImageNet.
-The teacher network without pretraining works almost as well as pretraining the saliency network on ImageNet.
+The low-level network without pretraining works almost as well as pretraining the saliency network on ImageNet.
 We also compare the number of parameters of different methods in Table~\ref{tab:para}.
 This shows that adding network capacity for PASS from ResNet-18 to ResNet-32 with more parameters only improves the performance marginally.
 Ours with ResNet-18 based on PASS achieves a significant gain surpassing SSRE which has more parameters.

+\paragraph{Our approach in non-DFCIL scenarios.} We apply our saliency supervision in a non-DFCIL scenario using PASS in Table~\ref{tab:ndf} by including 20 exemplars per class.
+TASS boosts performance significantly here as well.

+\paragraph{Hyper-parameters of multiple losses.} In Eq.
+5 we weight all loss terms equally.
+As suggested, we explore more options in Table~\ref{tab:weight}.
+Tuning further improves the performance slightly, but we stick with $\lambda_{\mathrm{CIL}} =\lambda_{\mathrm{lm}}=\lambda_{\mathrm{dbs}}=1.0$ for convenience. $\sqrt{N}$ in Eq.
+2, where $N$ is the number of pixels, is used to normalize the L2 distance.

+\paragraph{All loss permutations ablation.} We give all possible combinations of all three loss terms in Table~\ref{tab:fa}.
+These results show that each component contributes to the final performance and that a combination of them performs best.

+\paragraph{Class division in experimental protocol.} We follow conventional experimental setups from previous works like PASS and SSRE to divide the classes of the dataset as $F+C \times T$ with $F=50$.
+As suggested, we evaluate different options for $F$ in Table~\ref{tab:split}.
+TASS shows consistent gain compared to the baseline under all settings.